bryanapperson/blog/content/resume.md

 - - - -

 Being an asset to my team and providing value are my primary motivators.
-Automation, continous delivery and cloud native design are at the forefront of my skillset.
-My interests like in distributed systems reliability, storage and compute technologies.
+Automation, continuous delivery and cloud native design are at the forefront of my skill set.
+My interests are in distributed systems reliability, storage and compute technologies.
 I am a self educated engineer, a self-starter and a go-getter.
-I am seeking a vibrant team of ruckus makers where I can learn from, as well as mentor others, while building awesome infrastructure.
+I enjoy being part of a vibrant team of ruckus makers where I can learn from, as well as mentor others, while building reliable infrastructure.

 - - - -